 I use a combination of almond flour and Parmesan cheese for the “breaded” coating.
 I used the dried grated Parmesan not the fresh, as that holds better as a coating.
 You could add spices to your own taste to this dried mixture.
 I only used garlic powder, but dried herbs or a chilli powder could be used.
 Next time I may use a Cajun spice blend with the Parmesan.

 The thinner the zucchini slices, the crisper the baked zucchini chips will be.
 On one hand if they are cut paper thin, they won’t hold the coating and you would be better off just giving thing a light seasoning and baking them as a plain chip.
 But if you are looking for a low carb appetiser with a coating, then cut them about half a centimetre in thickness.
 That way the zucchini will bake through.

 CAN I REPLACE ALMOND FLOUR WITH COCONUT FLOUR?

 Yes, you could but reduce the amount to ¼ cup.

 I like to double dip the coating to ensure a decent coverage.
 It’s messy fun in the kitchen too, but that might just be me with a bowl of beaten eggs and a Parmesan mix.

 Serve with a low carb marinara sauce or a creamy mayonnaise.
 I use a home-made mayonnaise with a dash of hot sauce at times.
 Or serve with a creamy bowl of guacamole!
 An utterly delicious and easy low carb appetiser.

-LOOKING FOR ANOTHER APPETISER?
+LOOKING FOR ANOTHER LOW CARB APPETISER?